therealgilles/checkin_app_public/README.md

 <br>

-[^1]: SSL certificates used to be handled directly from the app server with [Greenlock](https://github.com/coolaj86/greenlock) but the package functionality was broken by its author and it became unusable.
+[^1]: SSL certificates used to be handled directly from the app server with [Greenlock](https://github.com/coolaj86/greenlock) but the package functionality was changed by its author.
 Traces of Greenlock still remain in the code.